 No , I am not talking about getting rid of Tricare, or trying to replace your Tricare.
 That would make no sense!
 I am talking about adding to it.
-You can do so with picking up a Medicare Advantage plan.
+You can do so by picking up a Medicare Advantage plan.

 Have you ever caught those cheesy Joe Namath ads popping up all over your television screen?
 Or how about all of those commercials pitching $0 premium plans?
 Yep.
 Those are all ads for Medicare Advantage plans.

-I know I know, its typically peoples first reaction to flip the channel anytime Broadway Joe comes on the screen.
+I know I know, it's typically people's first reaction to flip the channel anytime Broadway Joe comes on the screen.
 But if done correctly, a Medicare Advantage plan can work as a true asset for a Medicare and Tricare beneficiary.

 As one might imagine, this takes a large burden off of Medicare's back since they no longer have to pay those medical claims.
-In exchange, Medicare agrees to fund this private insurance company every month to compensate them for taking care of your Medicare.
+In exchange, Medicare agrees to fund this private insurance company every month to compensate them for taking care of people's Medicare.

-Medicare Advantage plans will typically come with medical, prescription coverage, and sometimes even some extra perks like gym memberships, coverage for over the counter items, dental, vision, hearing, and much more.
+Medicare Advantage plans will typically come with medical, prescription drug coverage, and sometimes even some extra perks like gym memberships, coverage for over the counter items, dental, vision, hearing, and much more.
 So what is the catch?

 However, what are the positives of picking one of these up to work with your Tricare?
 How does it all work?
 Well, since a Medicare Advantage plan becomes the primary payee of claims, it pays first instead of Medicare.
 Then Tricare comes behind as a secondary.
-The one key is that in order for it to work like original Medicare does, the provider must be in your plans network.
+The one key is that in order for it to work like original Medicare does, the provider must be in your plan's network.

 So why purchase one of these plans to pair with your Tricare?
 I will be the first to tell you that these plans are not for everybody.
-Either way, you will have great coverage and will not loose sleep at night over how you are protected.
+Either way, you will have great coverage and will not lose sleep at night over how you are protected.

 The positives that come with going this way is all the extra perks that come with a Medicare Advantage.
-These plans are required to cover everything that original Medicare covers so you don't loose anything in terms of that.
+These plans are required to cover everything that original Medicare covers so you don't lose anything in terms of that.
 Here are the characteristics I believe you should look for in a Medicare Advantage plan if you have Tricare for Life:

 4.)
 Make sure your plan has a large and wide provider network.
 Make sure all of your doctors are covered.

 When you follow these tips step by step, you get all the same benefits of Medicare and Tricare, but get some extras in the process.
-Working with a licensed insurance agent never hurt anything either!
+Working with a licensed insurance agent never hurts anything either!